Tikava/devpractice/Projects/OOP_and_Classes/Project1/documentation.md

 ## Description

 This project is a simple task manager implemented in Python.
 It allows users to add, update, remove, and view tasks.
+It also includes custom exceptions to handle various error scenarios.

 ## Classes